 Jarring the jam is the part that has always been the most frightening for me.
 In order to keep jam for a while unrefrigerated and unopened, we had to sanitize and seal the jars, which is done by boiling them.

-Basically, we bring some water in a large pot (2 inches taller than the jar) to a boil, place our jars and lids in the water and boil them for 10 minutes.
+Basically, we bring some water in a large pot (2 inches taller than the jar) to a boil, place our jars and lids (but not the seal) in the water and boil them for 10 minutes.
 Submerge the jar completely during boiling in order to sanitize the jar!

 Then we remove the jars with tongs and set on a flat surface covered by a towel.
 A towel makes the surface less slippery.